June 1, 2026•17 min read

 How long are AI-generated video clips?
 Most image-to-video clips are short: Google Veo caps at 8 seconds natively, Kling and Luma around 5-10 seconds, and Pika's Pikaframes range 5-25 seconds.
 Longer videos are built by chaining or extending clips, which can introduce visual drift between segments.

 Is AI-generated fashion video safe for commercial use?
 It depends on the plan.
-Free tiers on Kling, Pika, Luma, and Hailuo are typically non-commercial and watermarked.
+Free tiers on Kling, Pika, and Luma are typically non-commercial and watermarked.
 Commercial rights start on paid plans (Luma from $30/month, Pika from $28/month).
 WearView includes commercial usage rights on all paid plans.

 What input produces the best image-to-video results?
 Start with a clean, high-resolution still: sharp focus, even lighting, and the garment clearly visible without heavy occlusion.
 For product video, a well-lit on-model or ghost mannequin shot animates more reliably than a cluttered lifestyle image, because the model has a clear subject to move.